quassy/prefect/docs/core/idioms/script-based.md

 you need to do is commit that code to the same location in the repository and each subsequent run will use that code.

-!!! warning Flow Structure
+!!! warning "Flow structure"
     If you change any of the structure of your flow such as task names, rearrange task order, etc. then you will need to re-register that flow.

-!!! tip GitLab users
+!!! tip "GitLab users"
     This example applies to GitLab as well.
 To use GitLab storage, install the `gitlab` extra:

     ```bash